-SIGNIFICANT INVESTMENTS AND PLAN FOR MATERIAL INVESTMENTS OR CAPITAL ASSETS
+SIGNIFICANT INVESTMENTS AND PLANS FOR MATERIAL INVESTMENTS OR CAPITAL ASSETS

-The Company did not have any significant investments as at 31 March 2020.
-Save as disclosed in this report, the Company does not have other plans for material investments or capital assets.
+The Company did not have any significant investments as at 31 March 2021.
+Save as disclosed in the Prospectus and the Announcement, the Company did not have other plans for material investments or capital assets.